wesley-trust/wesleytrust-com/_posts/2021-03-31-graph-api-groups.md

 ---
-title: "Manage Azure AD groups Using the Graph API with PowerShell"
+title: "Manage Azure AD groups using the Graph API with PowerShell"
 categories:
   - blog
 tags: